 It is the student's responsibility to drop.
 Web transactions can be audited to determine the date and time and method used to drop a class.
 Registration, add and drop slips submitted at the Admissions & Records Office are maintained for two years.
-Please see refund information on page 20.
+Please see refund information on pages 20 and 22.